apache/activemq-artemis/docs/user-manual/en/management.md

 settings for a particular address.
 The default address settings are picked up from the servers configuration, if you change any of these settings or create a queue via the console a new Address Settings entry will be added.
-For a full explanation on Address Settings see ?
+For a full explanation on Address Settings see [Configuring Queues Via Address Settings](queue-attributes.md)

 To delete a queue simply click on the delete button beside the queue name in the main JMS Queues screen.
 This will also delete any address